 The procedure of perfecting the relationship between people, process, and product may seem insignificant, but a failed three P relationship has been detrimental to the business in the past.
 If you find your company is suffering, consider evaluating each piece of this procedure separately.
 Once each part is fixed, your business should be back on the road to success.

 How does OKR help People in creating a great product?

-Objectives & Key Results or OKR, is a proven method to meet and exceed your goals.
+Objectives and Key Results (OKR), is a proven method to meet and exceed your business goals.
 How does it help people create a great product?
-This methodology helps people set long term objectives and achieve them through numerous key results.
+OKRs help people set long term objectives and achieve them through numerous key results.
 Let’s walk through an OKR example to get a clear picture of how OKR Methodology works.
 Assume you want to adopt advanced technologies to increase the efficiency of the processes within the organization.
-That can be achieved by proposing new techniques, conducting training sessions and see the satisfaction score of the employees.
+That can be achieved by proposing new techniques, conducting training sessions, and checking the satisfaction score of the employees.

-Overall, the combination of people, process, and product working together can easily determine a project’s success.
+Overall, the combination of people, processes, and products working together can easily determine a project’s success where success is business achieving its goals while employees are highly engaged and motivated.
 If the final product satisfies the targeted customer base by delivering exactly what was initially promised with the intent of the project, a business has achieved its goal.